 When doing this, however, it’s important to favor treatments that are noninvasive, drug free, and have few side effects.
 Sunglasses fit the bill perfectly.

 TMJ treatment is also a great option.
 Initial TMJ treatments are completely noninvasive and reversible.
-Just muscle relaxation with TENS or NuCalm and then getting fitted for a removable oral appliance.
+Just muscle relaxation with TENS and then getting fitted for a removable oral appliance.
 There are few side effects, and many people experience good results.